organicunity/chalkies.github.io/index.md

 * you must say **how wheelchair accessible** the house and room are
 * the house must be communal, community-oriented, intentional or cooperative in some way, ie you want the person and not just their money
 * you should tell us the move-in dates (and move-out, if subletting)
+* you should tell us what pets you have (for allergies) and what pets you can allow
 * you should include all this info in your actual email, not just link to an external/craigslist post

 If you're a person looking for a house, we are way more chill about these things, because that's hard enough already.